List of American Pie characters: Mike "Cooze" Coozeman

 Mike "Cooze" Coozeman is a fictional character from the American Pie series of teen comedy films.
-Cooze and his friends, Erik and Ryan, plan a road trip to visit Erik's cousin Dwight Stifler in Michigan during an event known as the Naked Mile.
+Cooze and his friends, Erik and Ryan, plan a road trip to visit Erik's cousin Dwight Stifler at Michigan during an event known as the Naked Mile.
 They later arrive on campus.
 In the sequel they arrive at college, where he learns that he and Erik will be rooming separately.
 After they complete their final task, which involves stealing something from the GEEK house, Edgar, the GEEK's president, challenges the BETAs to the Greek Olympiad.
 The loser will give up their charter and be evicted from their house and the BETAs win.
 The BETAs move into their new mansion, courtesy of the GEEKs, and hold a massive toga party, where Cooze, much to his relief, finally sleeps with Denise and all suspicions of her being a man are gone.
 She simply has the rare female ability to ejaculate.

 It is repeatedly implied within the film series that Coozeman is a surviving 9/11 hijacker using an assumed identity.
 In American Pie Presents: The Naked Mile, Coozeman refers to having bailed from a plane in a parachute in 2001, and one of the contacts on his phone is briefly shown as Osama.
 In American Pie Presents: Beta House, Coozeman's dorm room can be seen to be filled with jars of ball bearings and various fertilizers and chemical components of explosives.